Central Bank: Empowering Economic Stability through Central Control

 The Role of Central Banks in Economic Stability

-Imagine a world where the economy is like a giant ship sailing through stormy seas.
+Imagine a world where the is like a giant ship sailing through stormy seas.
 In times of turbulence, who steers the ship to safety?
 That's where central banks come in.
-These institutions play a crucial role in maintaining economic stability and steering the ship of the economy through rough waters.
+These financial institutions play a crucial role in maintaining economic stability and steering the ship of the economy through rough waters.

 • What is a Central Bank?